AFASSoftware/maquette/_posts/2014-12-29-A-new-virtual-DOM-Framework.md

 - Diffing and patching is done simultaneously.
 - Virtual DOM nodes are considered immutable.
 This allows a powerful caching mechanism based on comparing object identity.

-Keeping a reference to the rendered DOM on virtual DOM nodes is what makes domplotter really different from other implementations.
+Keeping a reference to the rendered DOM on virtual DOM nodes is what makes maquette really different from other implementations.
 I look forward to seeing what the performance implications of this decision are and what other possibilities this enables like progressive enhancement.